-The 17×8 Crestone DualSport Wheel is AEV’s first dedicated wheel for the Ford Ranger mid-size pickups.
+The 17×8 Crestone DualSport Wheel is AEV’s first dedicated wheel for the Toyota and Ford applications.
 The Crestone’s split 6-spoke design gives it an ultra-modern look while providing drivers with the flexibility and versatility that AEV’s line of DualSport Wheels are known for.
 This wheel can be purchased with a fully-functional Beadlock Ring for running very low air pressure off-road, a Protection Ring for street use and added protection off-road or no ring with black hardware for a more simplistic look.
 In addition, both the Beadlock Ring and Protection Ring can be easily painted for a custom appearance.

 The DOT-compliant AEV Crestone DualSport Wheel is made from heat-treated A356 T6 cast aluminum for maximum strength and to minimize weight.
 Further, AEV thoroughly tested the Crestone wheel to stringent SAE J2530 standards.